haotian-liu/LLaVA/README.md

 We provide our prompts and few-shot samples for GPT-4 queries, to better facilitate research in this domain.
 Please check out the [`prompts`](playground/data/prompts) folder for three kinds of questions: conversation, detail description, and complex reasoning.

+They are organized in a format of `system_message.txt` for system message, pairs of `abc_caps.txt` for few-shot sample user input, and `abc_conv.txt` for few-shot sample reference output.

 Note that you may find them in different format.
 For example, `conversation` is in `jsonl`, and detail description is answer-only.
 The selected format in our preliminary experiments work slightly better than a limited set of alternatives that we tried: `jsonl`, more natural format, answer-only.
 If interested, you may try other variants or conduct more careful study in this.
 Contributions are welcomed!

 ## Install